 Some stores may offer for sale potted sago in 3-gallon pots.

 Larger sago plants used and planted in the landscape are available from landscapers.
 The plants are heavy and difficult for the average homeowner to handle.

 When buying a Sago plant look for foliage with clean undamaged leaves and dark green foliage.

-In the landscape or as a houseplant the Sago Palm is versatile addition.
+In the landscape or as a houseplant the easy to grow Sago Palm is a versatile addition.